 It’s important to get help from an experienced attorney before you accept any kind of settlement.
 Your attorney can look at the details of your case and help you decide whether the settlement is a fair amount, or if they can get you more compensation in a lawsuit.

 Speak to an Experienced West Palm Beach Car Accident Lawyer Today

 Any person who has been involved in an accident in West Palm Beach can call Steinger, Greene & Feiner for a free case evaluation.
 We will review the details of your case and advise you of your legal rights to compensation.
 You may be entitled to damages for medical bills, lost wages and more.

 Don’t accept a settlement that an insurance company offers you — chances are they don’t have your best interests in mind.
-Call our West Palm Beach car accident attorneys today at 800-560-5059 for your free, no-cost case evaluation.
+Call our Miami car accident attorneys today at 800-560-5059 for your free, no-cost case evaluation.
 If we believe the settlement offered by the insurance company is fair, we’ll let you know during this free consultation.
 But if we don’t, we’ll let you know that, too.
 We are here to help you and your family get the maximum compensation you deserve.